 Also, update your competitive analysis regularly to make sure you’re always leaning on the most relevant data.

-Now that we established what information you should be looking for in the competitive analysis, let’s move on to the tools that can help you.
-There are different ways you can analyze and track competitors.
+Now that we’ve established what information you should be looking for in the competitive analysis, let’s move on to the tools that can help you.
+There are different ways you can analyse and track competitors.
 It depends on the information most relevant to you.

 While you might want to conduct an in-depth competitive analysis, you can focus only on some aspects.
 For example, learning how successful is your competitor’s social media strategy, their content marketing strategy, or SEO.

 Luckily, there are tools that can provide you with that type of information with just a few clicks.